richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 # Security Considerations {#sec-considerations}

-TLS 1.2 was specified with several cryptographic primitives and design choices that have, over time, its security.
+TLS 1.2 was specified with several cryptographic primitives and design choices that have, over time, weakened its security.
 The purpose of this section is to briefly survey several such prominent problems that have affected the protocol.
 It should be noted, however, that TLS 1.2 can be configured securely; it is merely much more difficult to configure it securely as opposed to using its